jastew/gym/_classes/small-group-training.md

 ![](/uploads/versions/17880171-610386632483238-9130232070970429877-o---x----716-403x---.jpg)

+## &nbsp;

+&nbsp;

 ## **I HAVE A LO****W LEVEL OF FITNESS, WILL I BE ABLE?**

+&nbsp;

-Our programming is scalable ,meaning we adapt the programme to suit your level of fitness and ability.
+Our programming is scalable, meaning we adapt the programme to suit your level of fitness and ability.
 A scaled workout simply means “Adjusting movements to account for an individuals”.
 It doesn’t matter if your 8 or 80 , there is a way to do every workout in a safe yet challenging way.

 ## &nbsp;